MyAITree/myaitree.github.io/README.md

 ## BASEiQs Blogs
 - [Time Awareness & Aim Management](/blogs/01-ta-am.md): Time awareness & Aim Management
 - [What, How & Why of Life](/blogs/02-what-how-why.md): Have you ever asked yourself a question What do you want, How will you achieve and Why.
 While answers everytime are forgotten and were limiting.
 What if what you answer is completely incorrect.
+- [Uncertainty & Acceptance](/blogs/03-uncertainty-acceptance.md): The only problem in life and the only solution, both exists in the mind and starts from the mind.

 ---